 By exploiting ignorance and human psychology, phishing scams create a situation where you feel comfortable letting your guard down.
 Typically, you receive an email from a trusted source, such as your boss or your bank.
 That email will include a link or a request for information.
-If you fail to spot the artifice, your data is stolen or your computer is hacked.
+If you fail to spot the artifice, your data is stolen or your computer is hacked upon clicking the link.

 Phishing attacks vary in their demands and many companies like to keep their attacks out of the public eye.
-But, one estimate suggests that the average cost to a medium-sized company is $1.6 million per attack.
+But, one estimate suggests that this type of cyber attack averagely costs to a medium-sized company $1.6 million per attack.

 Of the 124 billion emails sent every day, more than 1,000 of them contain a phishing scam.
 Your spam box is probably full of them right now.

 These days, phishing scams are easy to spot, but people still fall for them every day.
 More sophisticated phishing scams target specific people, like CEOs and CFOs.
 This is called ‘Whaling’ because targeting a powerful and influential person with a scam can be far more lucrative.

 This is why it is so important to make sure that even board members receive cyber security training.